Dallinger/Dallinger/docs/source/recruitment.rst

 ===========

 A ``recruiter`` is a program that takes charge of recruiting participants for an experiment.
-Dallinger's main recruiter for deployed experiments uses the `Amazon Mechanical Turk <https://www.mturk.com>`__, a "crowdsourcing marketplace" for automating the process of signing up experiment participants, obtaining their consent, arranging them in groups to perform
+Dallinger's main recruiter for deployed experiments uses `Amazon Mechanical Turk <https://www.mturk.com>`__, a "crowdsourcing marketplace" for automating the process of signing up experiment participants, obtaining their consent, arranging them in groups to perform